Performs the same operation as

 Stride between elements in

-The number of elements between the first element of one input signal and the first element of the next (which is also the length of each input signal, measured in elements).
+C(which is also the length of each input signal, measured in elements).

 A temporary vector used for storing interim results.
 The minimum size of temporary memory for each part (real and imaginary) is

-Nelements.
+Log2N).
 For best performance, the buffer addresses should be 16-byte aligned or better.

 The base 2 exponent of the number of elements to process in a single input signal.
 For example, to process 512 elements, specify 9 for parameter

-The number of different input signals.
+The number of input signals.

 The functions allow you to perform discrete Fourier transforms on a number of different input signals at once, using a single call.
 They can be used for efficient processing of small input signals (less than 512 points).
 They will work for input signals of 4 points or greater.
 Each of the input signals processed by a given call must have the same length and address g.